buildit/offline-first-presentation/slides/02-00-the-source-of-the-problem.md

 # The source of the problem: Us!

-##We're out of touch with reality
+We're out of touch with reality.

-As designers and developers, we work from always-online desktop devices.
-We rely too much on a fragile link back to the servers.
+We work from always-online desktop devices.
+This encourages our ignorance of a fundamental truth:

-This reliance encourages our ignorance of a fundamental truth: Offline is simply a fact of life.
+Offline is simply a fact of life.